 I love presidential / political history and really like this small bookplate for the Library of the Franklin Institue.
 They say that Franklin was "the greatest American President who was never an American President".
 They also say a lot of nasty things about him too but, nonetheless, he was a critical figure in the birth of our nation.
 I wish it were in better shape so that I could frame it.
 I find it very grandeur to be such a small plate!

+The next plate belongs to J.H.
+Wartman.
+I found nothing online about this person but the plate is really cool.
+It is on some sort of cotton paper with 3 deckled edges and features a very heroic Greek/Roman figure.
 And the final bookplate for today is this very interesting image of lady justice, a lion, and the medical serpent symbol.
 The odd thing about this plate is the owner's name......what the heck is AMLB LALB?
 The plate is signed"cbenicchio" and I am betting that it is actually C. Benicchio.
 Still no luck on finding out anything on the owner or artists.
 It is still a very bold and striking plate!

 Well, I hope to be able to post more updates in the very near future.
 Bear with me folks.....I am a small business owner, a father to 2 crazy little boys, I'm involved in church and Little League, etc, etc. It's hard to find time for hobbies sometimes!